-As a follow-up to Social Emotional Learning in Youth Programs, this one-day workshop focuses on exploring and practicing activities which aid in skill building in each of the five social and emotional competency clusters:
+As a follow-up to Social and Emotional Learning in Youth Programs, this one-day workshop focuses on exploring and practicing activities which aid in skill building in each of the five social and emotional competency clusters:

 - Social awareness